Nature Cat

 On June 5, 2018, the first DVD Onward and Pondward was released.
 Tomy owns the toy license to Nature Cat, and has released several stuffed animals of the main characters.

+Reruns of Nature Cat aired on PBS Kids (block) on PBS until July 4, 2025, it would still airs on PBS Kids 24/7 Channel.

 Overview

-The series takes place in the suburban areas of Chicago, following Fred, a yellow house cat with dreams of exploring outside.
-Once his human owners leave for the day, he transforms into Nature Cat, who cannot wait for backyard nature excursions.
-However, Fred has one problem: he has no instincts for nature.
+Set in the suburbs of Chicago, the series follows Fred, a yellow cat with dreams of exploring nature, but being a house cat, no instincts for the outside world..
+Once his family leaves for the day, he transforms into his alter-ego Nature Cat and sets off on backyard outdoor adventures with his animal friends.
 Through the learning experiences of the characters, this series intends to encourage children to similarly engage with and develop understanding of nature.